mShady/reactnd-project-would-you-rather-starter/README.md

 ## Project Setup

-- clone the Project - `git@github.com:mShady/reactnd-project-would-you-rather-starter.git`
+- Clone the Project - `git@github.com:mShady/reactnd-project-would-you-rather-starter.git`
-- install the dependencies - `npm install`
+- Install the dependencies - `npm install`
+- Start the application - `npm start` (which start the application on http://localhost:3000/)

 ## Contributing